 Let us discuss some key differences between Agile vs Scrum vs Kanban in the following points:

 - Agile is a project handling methodology that follows continuous iteration for the development and testing efforts in software development life cycle SDLC.
 Agile breaks the complex into smaller builds or iterations.

 - Scrum is an agile process that makes sure that tasks are delivered with utmost focus.
 This makes sure that all the business value is met and that too in the shortest time.
 Scrum make sure that a major task is split and handled properly with all its sprint network like planning, reviewing backlog refinement, etc.

 - Kanban is a better visualizing tool whose primary focus is to attain maximum efficiency.
-Similar to scrum, kanban also encourages breaking the requirement into manageable chunks.
+However, similar to scrum, kanban also encourages breaking the requirement into manageable chunks.

 - Scrum is heavily schedule focused and it expects that all the sprint tasks get completed in the specified time frame, which can be of 2-4 weeks time frame.
 Each task is given a pointer basing on the complexity and all the team members involved in pointing the story.

 - Kanban is less dependent on time boxes or iterations.
 Kanban thou is an iterative method, continuous improvement is expected in an evolutionary way, and work is completed.
 The main focus of kanban is to achieve maximum efficiency.

 - Scrum follows the sprint of two to four weeks, and once the sprint is closed, the board is cleared off, and the next sprint is planned, and the board is filled with stories to be taken in the coming sprint.